the priest "TikTokero" that mixes humor with a teaching message - .

 LAUGH AT TIK TOK WITH PURPOSE

-In one week, the religious uploaded eight videos, in which he wears sunglasses, hats and jerseys of his soccer team without neglecting the collar that represents him as a priest, and some Tik Toks have more than 20,000 reproductions and he already has close than 2,000 followers.
+In one week the religious uploaded eight videos, in which he wears sunglasses, hats and shirts of his soccer team without neglecting the collar that represents him as a priest, and some Tik Toks have more than 20,000 reproductions and he already has close than 2,000 followers.

 “People have liked the videos, they are different, they show another facet of the priest, a closer one, a more human one,” the 35-year-old Bolivian told Efe.